HSLdevcom/jore4-jore3-importer/README.md

     if it's found from the staging table and it's not found from the target table.
   * The `update()` method contains the logic which checks if a row is found from the target and staging tables, and replaces the information found from the target table with the information found from the staging table.
-    Beware that changed rows cannot be properly identified in all tables in the Jore3 database because of the lack of appropriate keys.
+    Beware that changed rows cannot be properly identified in all tables in the Jore 3 database because of the lack of appropriate keys.
 This means that in some cases a row change is interpreted as a deletion and insertion.
 One example for this is the line header, and this phenomenon had to be taken into account in [the related tests](src/test/java/fi/hsl/jore/importer/feature/batch/line_header/support/LineHeaderImportRepositoryTest.java).